ashwinreddy/blog/_posts/2022-5-25-worldview.md

 <!-- Now, we should talk about where to get the raw materials for thought.
 About daring to know, about being self-reliant.
 About breaking things down to their first principles. -->

 Developing a worldview is effortful, and the mental path of least resistance avoids doing work.
-To find evidence that goes against our own viewpoint is hard, but it is the key to science.
+To find evidence that goes against our own viewpoint is hard.
+It is also the key to science.

 But that’s just my take.